karoliskoncevicius/matrixTests/README.md

 #### Row names ####

 Row names are transfered from the main input matrix.
-If the row names of the matrix were not unique - the are made unique using `make.unique()`.
+If the row names of the matrix were not unique - they are made unique using `make.unique()`.
 In case input matrix had no row names the numbers `1:nrow(x)` are used.